punneke/Be-Interactive/README.md

 In order to properly use the project you have to connect a database to Laravel.
 There is one provided in the Github Repository.
 Import it to your SQL server.
 If you have a useraccount already set up in MySQL make sure it is now connected to the new database and has all rights to create, delete, edit etc.

 Setup .env:
 Laravel uses a connection file to handle all database, e-mailservers and other connections.
-In VSC, navigate to .env.
-Fill in all relevant data here.
+In VSC, navigate to .env.example Fill in all relevant data here.
 This includes:

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1